dwudeputy/notes/notes/daily-note.md

 Please remember suggestion form team member:

 That's the CORS issue with `svc-hr` as it now only allows request from port 8888.
 Albert's solution works for onboarding only.
 If you still need to turn on ngrok, then open `svc-hr/data/config/app.yaml`, search for `"localhost:8888"` and replace with `"localhost:8889"`, then run `TARGET=svc-hr mk data & TARGET=svc-hr mk compose.upbd` ~

-PLEASE PLEASE FOLLOW THIS INSTRUCTIONS !!!!!!!!!!!!!!!
+PLEASE PLEASE FOLLOW THE BELOW INSTRUCTION !!!!!!!!!!!!!!!
 (IMPORTANT ONE) This is the correction for the original documentation.

 (1).
 When we copy the link from `onboarding` API response, eg: `https://api.local.dpty.io/u/31VNJxCssNEyietCKev56AP2O06`